 Life is more fun shared by two.
 I don’t know how I would do it without my climbing life partner.
 It is hard to imagine going on the road without her.
 Share the driving, bring a friend.

 7. Connect to the Land

 A great failure of civilization is the lack of connection to the land.
-We try to own and domesticate her.
-The land owns you, You came from her when you were born, you are sustained by here and you go back to her when you die.
-How can you own the land?
+We try to domesticate and own her.
+The land owns us.
+We came from her when we were born, we are sustained by here and we go back to her when we die.
+How can we own the land?

 The land is talking to us, she misses our indigenous connection.
 Native American’s have it right, water is life.
 The land has its own laws.
 Connect to the land and the life in each place.
 Slow down, listen, she is telling you what life is all about.

 As Richard Heinberg explains, we live in the time of the Great Burning.
 This is a remarkably short window in which civilization is burning the earth’s supply of stored sunlight called fossil fuels.
 This time will never come again.
 The only renewable energy on the planet is photosynthesis.
 Solar and wind energy have negative a return on energy investment ROEI.
 Hydro electric clogs Earth’s water circulation system, rivers, and kills the life within, salmon.
 The age of fossil fuel is brief and costly, appreciate this gift.
 Your great grand children will be amazed at your travels of far off places.